jrief/django-entangled/README.md

     class Meta:
         model = Product
-        fields = ['name', 'price']  # these fields are provided by the Product model entangled_fields = {'properties': ['color', 'size', 'tenant']}  # fields provided by this form
+        entangled_fields = {'properties': ['color', 'size', 'tenant']}  # fields provided by this form untangled_fields = ['name', 'price']  # these fields are provided by the Product model
 ```

 In addition to the mixin class `EntangledModelFormMixin` we add a special dictionary named `entangled_fields` to our